-Income is previously deducted of an amount equivalent to the annual national minimum wage (530x14=7420 euros).
+Income is previously deducted of an amount equivalent to the annual national minimum wage (for instance, in 2016: 530x14=7420 euros).
 In joint taxation, the income brackets limits shown above are halved and the resulting surtax is multiplied by 2.

-Tax credit in surtax: 2.5% of the monthly NMW pear each dependent child (2.5%x530=13.25 euros) or half of that amount in the case of joint taxation.
+Tax credit in surtax: 2.5% of the monthly NMW pear each dependent child (for instance, in 2016: 2.5%x530=13.25 euros) or half of that amount in the case of joint taxation.
 The resulting surtax may not be negative.

 Safeguard clause: for a certain surtax rate, net income should not be inferior to what would result if gross income was at the top limit of the previous bracket.
-Example:
+Example for 2016: